Below is a list of configurable options exposed to the users.

 The click method defines how button events are triggered on a clickpad.
 When set to button areas, the bottom area of the touchpad is divided into a left, middle and right button area.
 When set to clickfinger, the number of fingers on the touchpad decide the button type.
 Clicking with 1, 2, 3 fingers triggers a left, right, or middle click, respectively.
 The default click method is software button areas.
 Click methods are usually only available on clickpads.

 DWT is the most generic form of palm detection on touchpad.
-While the user is typing the touchpad is disabled, the touchpad is enabled after a timeout.
+While the user is typing on an internal keyboard the touchpad is disabled, the touchpad is enabled again after a timeout.
 See Disable-while-typing for more info.

 Disable-while-typing can be enabled or disabled, it is enabled by default on most touchpads.